Registering your student attendance

 Registering your attendance electronically

-This means that, for new students (particularly international students), it may be a couple of weeks into your first term before your IST is complete and ready for you to use.
+This means that, for new students (particularly international students), it may be a couple of weeks into your first term before your MyTimetable is complete and ready for you to use.
 Until then, you should 'tap in' to the activities that you are expected to attend according to your course timetable on UniTimetables and any additional information provided by your Course Team.

 Please note that individual student timetables are not available for short courses and some courses with external professional requirements, but instead your Course team will supply you with all necessary timetabling information to enable you to 'tap in' successfully.

 Registering your attendance electronically means teaching staff can focus more time on the things that matter to you, like planning and delivering great classes.
-Similarly, your online attendance at digital learning and teaching activities will be registered within platforms such as Blackboard
+Similarly, your online attendance at digital learning and teaching activities will be registered within platforms such as Blackboard.

-How to 'tap in' using your smartcard
+How to 'tap in' using your Student ID card

 Please remember:

 • To tap in for each separate timetabled session.
-So, if you were to have a seminar in RWg15 9-10am followed by another seminar in RWg15 10-11am, you’d need to tap in at both 9am and 10am.
+So, if you were to have a seminar in RWg15 9-10am followed by another seminar in RWg15 10-11am, you’d need to tap in at both 9am and 10am

-• You can tap into a class up to 15 minutes before it’s timetabled to begin, and any time thereafter until it’s due to end.
+• You can tap into a class up to 15 minutes before it’s timetabled to begin, and any time thereafter until it’s due to end

 • You don’t need to tap out when the class finishes.
-If you do, the system will record that you did so, but it won’t affect your attendance record either way.
+If you do, the system will record that you did so, but it won’t affect your attendance record either way

 Important information for International Students on a Student Route Visa